-Physicians typically take ovarian reserve and body mass index (BMI) into account when starting an IVF cycle and adjust their stimulation protocol accordingly.
-No wonder: Ovarian reserve and BMI vary among women of all ages and together contribute approximately 20% to the overall picture of your chances of having a baby with IVF.
+Ovarian reserve and body mass index (BMI) top the charts for IVF prediction.
+Both factors vary among women of all ages and together contribute approximately 20% to the overall picture of your chances of having a baby with IVF.

 If your egg supply is low, your body still attempts to drive egg production by producing more FSH at an earlier time in the cycle.
 If FSH levels are higher than normal on Day 3 of the cycle, it is a good indication that ovarian reserve may be low.